Suella Braverman dodges Rwanda plan timeline amid legal wrangle

-The Liberal Democrats have also criticised Ms. Braverman’s comments, suggesting that they show the Rwanda plan is “unworkable” and “on hold.”
+Liberal Democrats labelled Braverman’s comments as proof the policy is “unworkable” and effectively “on hold.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.